digitalmethodsinitiative/4cat/datasources/twitterv2/DESCRIPTION.md

 for available query syntax and operators.
 This information is crucial to what data you collect.
 Important operators for instance include `-is:nullcast` and `-is:retweet`, with which you can ignore promoted tweets and retweets.
 Query syntax is roughly the same as for Twitter's search interface, so you can try out most queries by entering them in the Twitter app or website's search field and looking at the results.
+You can also test queries with Twitter's [Query Builder](https://developer.twitter.com/apitools/query?query=).

 ### Date ranges
 By default, Twitter returns tweets posted within the past 30 days.
 If you want to go back further, you need to explicitly set a date range.
 Note that Twitter does not like date ranges that end in the future, or start before Twitter existed.
 If you want to capture tweets "until now", it is often best to use yesterday as an end date.

+### Geo parameters
+Twitter offers a number of ways to [query by location/geo data](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location) such as `has:geo`, `place:Amsterdam`, or `place:Amsterdam`.
+This feature is only available for the Academic level;
+ you will receive a 400 error if using queries filtering by geographic information.

 ### Retweets
 A retweet from Twitter API v2 contains at maximum 140 characters from the original tweet.
 4CAT therefore